 5. Your browser is not compatible - If you try to click in the main content area, but nothing happens it may be because you're using a version of Internet Explorer that is not compatible with SharePoint.
-Try using Firefox or Chrome.
+Try using Mozilla Firefox or Google Chrome.

 I need to use a verticle image on a page, but I don't want it to go full-width at mobile view, what do I do?

 If you need to use a large, verticle photo (usually floating it right or left) on a page with other content, you can use our feature-bio class.

 This is done through the HTML markup of the page.

 Replace the below brackets with carrots, also known as "greater than" and "less than" symbols.